votvottv/votvottv.github.io/docs/analytics.md

 * `LEKTOR_ANALYTICS`: when set to `1`, enables the analytics collection.
 * `LEKTOR_ANALYTICS_SDK`: set to `cleaninsights` to use the [CleanInsights JS SDK][] instead of the default Matomo's [Javascript Tracking Client][].
-The [CleanInsights JS SDK][] is more robust and privacy-aware, but have a few caveats.
+The [CleanInsights JS SDK][] is more robust and privacy-aware, but have a few caveats, has experimental support and might now work well.
 Refer to [tpo/onion-services/onion-launchpad#87][] for details.
 * `LEKTOR_ANALYTICS_BACKEND`: contains the base URL of the Analytics instance.
   Example: `https://myanalytics.example.org/`.
 Onion Launchpad will then point